-E. Process for assuring adequate authority for intergovernmental cooperation in the implementation of the State's Water Quality Management Program [As required by 40 CFR 130.5(b)(5) for CPP]
+E. Process for assuring adequate authority for intergovernmental cooperation in the implementation of the State's Water Quality Management Program

 The creation of the WQCC as the control agency for all purposes of the WQA and, in turn, the federal CWA, are established under NMSA 1978, Section 74-6-3 of the WQA.
 The duties and powers of the WQCC under Section 74-6-4 of the WQA assure adequate authority for intergovernmental cooperation in the implementation of the WQMP/CPP.